-I am a third year PhD student in Technology and Social Behavior at Northwestern University, a program combining Computer Science and Communication Studies.
+I am a 4th year PhD student in Technology and Social Behavior at Northwestern University, a program combining Computer Science and Communication Studies.
 I work with Dr. Haoqi Zhang in the Delta Lab.

 My core research is to study how to effectively leverage and coordinate on-the-go crowd's opportunistic contributions to produce desired global outcomes.